18F/identity-terraform/asg_recycle/README.md

 This Terraform module is used to create automatic tasks that 'recycle' and/or 'zero out' the EC2 instances in an Auto Scaling Group (ASG), via a set of Scheduled Actions applied to the group.
 These tasks are defined thusly:

 - ***Recycling*** involves doubling the Desired count of an ASG, allowing new instances to spin up, and then resetting the Desired count back to its original value after a specific number of minutes.
-- ***Zeroing out*** involves setting the Desired count of an ASG to 0 at a specified time, which is useful for spinning down hosts on a daily/nightly/weekly/etc. basis when they will not be in use.
+- ***Zeroing out*** involves setting the Desired count of an ASG to 0 (or whatever the value of `var.zero_size` is) at a specified time, which is useful for spinning down hosts on a daily/nightly/weekly/etc. basis when they will not need to be in use.

 Since the goal of these Scheduled Actions is to replace older EC2 instances with newer ones, this module *only* works on ASGs that use an `OldestInstance` termination policy.